dodyg/practical-aspnetcore/README.md

     * [Hello World with multiple startups using environment](https://github.com/dodyg/practical-aspnetcore/tree/master/hello-world-startup-basic-multiple-environment)

-      This project highlights the fact that you can create multiple Startup classes and choose them at start depending on your needs depending on your environment.
+      This project highlights the fact that you can create multiple startup classes and choose them at start depending on your needs depending on your environment (You do have to name the startup class with Startup).

     * [Hello World with multiple Configure methods based on environment](https://github.com/dodyg/practical-aspnetcore/tree/master/hello-world-startup-multiple-configure-environment)